ericdallo/clj4intellij/README.md

 </applicationListeners>
 ```

-Now you can create clojure namespaces in your sourcepath (ex `src/main/clojure`), use clj4intellij helpers to create extensions or implement yourself extensions using Clojure's `gen-class`.
+Now you can create clojure namespaces in your sourcepath (ex `src/main/clojure`), use clj4intellij helpers to create extensions like `def-extension` or implement yourself extensions using Clojure's `gen-class`.

 ### Repl support